sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-514	Freedom Trail    		44.6%	Hard
+given a ring with given string on it, and another key to spell.
+You can rotate clockwise or counter-clockwise. if the char is rotated to 12:00 you need press button in the center. return the number of moves needed to spell the key.
+- spell the key one char by one char.
+- there could be multiple chars on the ring matching our key char. select one will affect our later spelling.
+- using hashmap to record each char's index
+- we try all the index for the key char.
+- dp[i,j] represent the min steps to rotate jth key with ith char at 12:00 dp[i,j]=min(d+dp[ind[i],j+1]+1)
+->>

+<<-517	Super Washing Machines    		38.4%	Hard
+given n washmachine in a line. you can pick any machines and pass one address to its left or right at the same time. return the min number of operations to make all the machines to have the same number of dresses.
+- subtract the average and our target is 0
+- from left to right, we shall pass all our prefix sum to right.
+- the single element max also shall be reduced to 0.

+->>

+<<-568	Maximum Vacation Days    		41.2%	Hard
+- you are in city 0 on Monday, can only travels among cities [0,n-1]
+- cities connected by flights given by matrix flights.
+0 means no flight
+- you have k weeks to travel.
+You can take flights at most once per day and only on Monday.
+- in each city the max vacation days is given days[i,j] i: the city, j the week return the max vacation days you can take during k weeks. dp[w,n] max vacation days to stay at city n on wth week. dp[w,n]-previous week at city j. max(dp[w-1,j]+days[j,i]) the key is to derive the relation.
+->>

 <<-651	4 Keys Keyboard    		52.8%	Medium
 key1: print one 'A'
 key2: selet all